 Poly Wanna Corner? [expert] — AABBCC dance with same-role contra corners

-Star Trek: the Next Generation [advanced] — Mike Richardson's Star Trek, re-imagined.
+Star Trek: the Next Generation [expert] — Mike Richardson's Star Trek, re-imagined

 Train Delay* [accessible] — an accessible and energetic shadow dance (also a good closer), pull-by into a do-si-do for extra momentum